 Located in Ribiero Frio, the trail to the Balcões Viewpoint is clearly marked.
 The trail is popular, and tour buses full of tourists are common.
 I recommend arriving as early as possible – advice I’ve never taken, as our family tends to head out for day trips around 10 am.

-Ribeiro Frio is one of the few places in Madeira, besides Funchal, where you can expect to encounter traffic.
-The road is narrow and winding, and people park their cars on the side, turning a skinny two-lane roadway into a one-lane nightmare.
+Ribeiro Frio is one of the few places in Madeira, besides Funchal, where you can expect traffic.
+The road is narrow and winding, and people park their cars on the side, turning a skinny two-lane roadway into a one-lane mess.

 The hike itself is worth the stress.
 On clear days, you can see the highest peaks of Madeira, Pico Areeiro, Pico Ruivo, and Pico dos Torres.